 Today’s cookie is from an NPR segment where a person posted her version of a local grocery store’s pumpkin chocolate chip cookies.
 I assumed the local grocery store was Kroger because the cookies sounded similar to some my sister tasted at a Kroger – very spicy, soft and not too sweet.
 Based on all the rave reviews the Kroger pumpkin chocolate chip cookies were getting, I decided to try the version posted on NPR.
-Update: Here’s a picture of the real cookies from Kroger.
+Just for reference, here’s a picture of the real cookies from Kroger.
 They come in regular and mini size, and this a pack of mini size.

 The cookies aren’t very sweet, so I increased the chocolate chips too….but that’s just because I’m a chocolate monster.
 All in all, they’re very good — different from the Pumpkin Harvest Cookies people love, but very good in their own right.